FOR THE YEAR ENDED ON 31ST MARCH 2022

-The company does not have any deposit which are not in compliance with the CompaniesAct 2013.
+The company does not have any deposit which is not in compliance with the CompaniesAct 2013.

 The Company has not granted any inter-corporate loan given guarantee or providedsecurity for availing loan by any other company.
-However the company has invested itsfunds in such number of companies in such no. of shares in other bodies corporate asreferred to in Notes No. 12 and 14 of the Balance Sheet.
+However the company has invested itsfunds in such number of companies and in such number of shares and securities in otherbodies corporate as referred to in Notes No. 06 and 10 of the Balance Sheet.

-The prescribed particulars of Employees required under section 134(3)(q) read with Rule5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 isattached as Annexure VI and forms a part of this Report of the Directors.
+The prescribed particulars of Employees required under Section 134(3)(q) read with Rule5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 isattached as Annexure VI and forms a part of this Report of the Directors.
 There are noemployees drawing remuneration more than Rs.102 Lakhs per annum or Rs.850000/- permonth.

-The Annexures referred to in this Report and other information which are required to bedisclosed are annexed herewith and form a part of this Report of the Directors :
+The Annexures referred to in this Report and other information which are required to bedisclosed are annexed herewith and forms a part of this Report of the Directors :

 I. Corporate Governance Report along with Certificate on Corporate Governance by theAuditor of the Company.